-59 shot, 8 dead in Chicago since Friday
+63 shot, 10 dead in Chicago since Friday

 RAW VIDEO: Chicago police address surge in weekend violence:

-Police said there was a "trauma lockdown" at Stroger Hospital with only immediate family members of victims are being allowed in the emergency room.
+Police said there was a "trauma lockdown" at Stroger Hospital with only immediate family members of victims being allowed in the emergency room.
 A spokeswoman for Stroger Hospital disputes the police account.

 "Over the past 24 hours, Stroger's trauma unit received an unusually high volume of patients.
 At no time did Stroger go on bypass or 'lockdown' its trauma unit," the spokeswoman said.
 "We are asking the families of trauma patients to limit visitation at this time to immediate family members only so staff may focus on patient care. "